bigsk1/TKS-GPT/README.md

 </br>

-The easiest way is to use the UI in zero trust and make a tunnel and assign it a subdomain.
+The easiest way is to use the UI in zero trust and make a tunnel and assign it a domain or subdomain.
 Allow your domain as origin, POST and GET methods, all headers.

 </br>